 Under controlled laboratory conditions, Cha et al. (1983) found that the diameters of airborne particles and deposited dust were generally similar, with a peak in the particle size distribution at 2.1-3.3 μm and around 10 % of particles in the sub-micron size range.
 The percentage of airborne particles was found to increase with vehicle speed.
 Data from the US Environmental Protection Agency (USEPA,1995) and Berdowski et al. (1997) indicated that 98 % (by mass) of airborne brake wear particles can be classified as PM10, whilst around 40 % of the PM10 is PM2.5, 10 % is PM1, and 8 % is PM0.1.
 Garg et al. (2000) recorded airborne brake wear particle mass fractions smaller than 10 μm, 2.5 μm, and 0.1 μm of 88 %, 63 % and 33 % respectively.
 Sanders et al. (2003) gave PM10 and PM1 proportions of 80 % and 2 %.
 Different size distributions have been obtained elsewhere.
-Receptor modelling work by Abu-Allaban et al. (2003), using PM10 and PM2.5 measurements, showed that the brake wear contribution was observed mainly in the PM10 fraction, and that the PM2.5 share of PM10 was only 5-17 %.
-In any case, it appears that under normal driving conditions most airborne brake wear particles can be classified as PM10, and a substantial proportion as PM2.5.
+Receptor modelling work by Abu-Allaban et al. (2003), using PM10 and PM2.5 measurements, showed that the brake wear contribution was observed mainly in the PM10 fraction and that the PM2.5 share of PM10 was only 5-17 %.
+In any case, it appears that under normal driving conditions, most airborne brake wear particles can be classified as PM10 and a substantial proportion as PM2.5.
 The mass mean diameter of brake wear debris reported by Garg et al. (2000) varied between 0.7 and 2.5 μm.
 It is possible that the high temperatures generated during braking can vaporise some of the brake pad material, and Garg et al. (2000) suggested that the volatile material may condense during measurement and contribute to the fine particle fraction.
 For three different types of brake lining, Sanders et al. (2003) observed a consistent mass-weighted size mean diameter over an urban driving cycle of around 5–6 μm.
-Under harsh braking conditions, the mass mean diameter was closer to 10 μm, and it was considered possible than a significant proportion of the wear debris could have been larger than 20 μm in diameter.
+Under harsh braking conditions, the mass mean diameter was closer to 10 μm, and it was considered possible that a significant proportion of the wear debris could have been larger than 20 μm in diameter.

-With regard to its chemical composition, brake wear material largely depends on the manufacturer, the application (car, truck, etc.) and the desired properties of the brake pads.
+The chemical composition of brake wear material largely depends on the manufacturer, the application (car, truck, etc.) and the desired properties of the brake pads.
 Pads are expected to consist mainly of metals bound together with Si-based materials.
-Analyses by Legret and Pagotto (1999) and Hildemann et al. (1991) have shown a Fe contribution up to 46 %, Cu content of up to 14 %, organic material in the order of 13 %, and then several other metals, including Pb (~4 %), Zn (~2 %), Ca, Ba.
+Analyses by Legret and Pagotto (1999) and Hildemann et al. (1991) have shown an Fe contribution of up to 46 %, Cu content of up to 14 %, organic material in the order of 13 %, and then several other metals, including Pb (~4 %), Zn (~2 %), Ca, Ba.

 PM from road surface wear